 Founded in 1994 by Laurent Garnier and Eric Morand, the Paris-based label contributed greatly to France’s emerging electro scene, before closing its doors in 2008.

-25 years of music from the iconic British electronic duo in 2 hours and 50 minutes.
+From 1993 until today, relive 27 years of music from the iconic British electronic in 3 hours and 10 minutes.

 1981 bookmarked the transition into a new world.
 Listen to the future's foreshadowing while immersing yourself in the Dionysian sweat of a discotheque for a wild ride.